aspose-3d/Aspose.3D-API-References/english/net/aspose.threed/scene/createanimationclip/_index.md

 | --- | --- | --- |
 | name | String | Animation clip's name |

+### Return Value

+A new animation clip instance with given name

 ### See Also

 * class [AnimationClip](../../../aspose.threed.animation/animationclip/)